 - More information about hotspots, see "'Hotspots': Mantle thermal plumes."

 NOTE: For this assignment, you will need to record your work on a word processing document.
-Your work must be submitted in Word (.doc), or PDF (.pdf) format so I can open it.
+Please submitted in Pages, Word (.doc), or PDF (.pdf) format so I can open it.

 - First, read this short paper.
 It's important background for mid-ocean ridges and the bathymetry around them: